 Before we talk the best of the best, we need to talk about the most common construction in the shoe industry: the cemented sole.
 The construction of choice for the economically-minded, this is by far the most common method used by the sneaker industry as well as lower end dress shoes.
 In fact over 80% of shoes made today are cemented.
 In this method, the upper of the shoe, made of cloth or leather, is directly glued to the sole.
 While much less expensive, there are definite drawbacks to cemented shoes.
 The biggest one is the difficulty of replacing the soles.
 Even with proper machinery, which few shoe repair shops have, more often than not a leather upper is damaged during the desoling process.
 Few cobblers want to tell their clients that their shoes have been totaled under their watch, so most cobblers don’t even offer resoling for cemented shoes.
 Other than this major drawback, cemented shoes are by far the quickest way of adding soles to a shoe, not to mention how economically efficient it is to produce.

 The sleekest of the construction methods, the Blake construction is embraced for its thin and close cut profile, making the shoe look aesthetically sleek and is a great match for a well-fitted Italian suit.
 Created by Lyman Reed Blake in 1856 to stitch all parts of the shoe together in one neat internal stitch.
 A true product of the industrial revolution, it is a story of ingenious technology and technique that has stood the test of time.
 It is lightweight compared to the Goodyear welt and by having fewer layers, it is much more flexible, minimizing break-in time.
 The cost of this method is lower than the Goodyear welt but more expensive than the cemented method.
-One the other hand, resoling the shoe is more expensive and difficult compared to a Goodyear welt.
+On the other hand, resoling the shoe is more expensive and difficult compared to a Goodyear welt.
 If the shoes need resoling, a cobbler has to have a Blake stitch machine, which not every cobbler does.
 Also, one of the biggest drawbacks of owning a pair of Blake stitched shoes is how careful one has to be about wearing them in rainy weather.
 They are not waterproof so water can easily ruin them if they are not properly dried.
 This is the main reason why they are mostly worn in very warm and dry weather areas.
 Another thing to be mindful about is that the interior stitching can bother people with sensitive feet.

-The Blake Rapid construction can be described as a continuation of the Blake construction.
+The Blake-Rapid construction can be described as a continuation of the Blake construction.
 It adds an outsole, covering the Blake stitches underneath.
-To properly attached the outsole, Rapid stitching is introduced around the perimeter of the midsole and outsole, producing a welted look like that of the Goodyear.
-The first sole is sewn from the inside together with the upper and the insole, while the second sole is joined to the first with a seam outside, obtaining improved isolation from the outside, making it easy to resole, comparable to the Goodyear welt.
+To properly attach the outsole, Rapid stitching is introduced around the perimeter of the midsole and outsole, producing a welted look like that of the Goodyear.
+The first sole is sewn from the inside together with the upper and the insole, while the second sole is joined to the first with a seam outside, obtaining improved isolation from the elements, making it easy to resole, comparable to the Goodyear welt.
 This means that the thickness of the Blake Rapid sole mimics that of the Goodyear welt, generally a minimum of 8 mm or 0.31 inches, making it sturdier and weatherproof, while enjoying a low cost and efficient stitching process.
 Resoling is easy as detailing the outsole does not affect the structure of the Blake Stitch underneath.

 A heavier and sturdy construction, the Goodyear welt has been known historically for being the golden standard for quality shoemaking and it is synonymous with high quality footwear.
 The machinery for creating a Goodyear welt was invented in 1869 by Charles Goodyear Jr. His sewing machine could quickly stitch together the welt, the upper, and the soles.
 A Goodyear welt can also be made by hand, known to be more time consuming but also more durable than machine made.
 The space enclosed by the welt is filled with shredded cork to add cushioning and breathability to the interior of the shoe.
 The outsole is stitched to the welt.
 After the upper is placed between the soles, it is tucked in between is the rib and the leather welt, which are stitched all the way through the several layers.
 The last step is the visible stitch that can be seen from the top of the shoe, holding the sole in place.
 In the resoling process, this can be cut through, allowing the removal of the sole without causing damage to the upper.
 If you flip the shoe, you may see some soles that have exposed stitching and some that have the stitches covered depending on the client’s preference.
 If the client prefers a blind stitch, a channel is opened at the bottom of the sole to perform the stitching and then covered and painted over to hide the stitching.